CSL-SHARE: Sensor-based Human Activity Recordings

 Novel human activity modeling method of Motion Units on the CSL-SHARE dataset:

 - Interactive and Interpretable Online Human Activity Recognition.
-(Yale Hartmann, Hui Liu, Tanja Schultz), In PERCOM 2022 - IEEE International Conference on Pervasive Computing and Communications, 2022.
+(Yale Hartmann, Hui Liu, Tanja Schultz), In PERCOM 2022 - IEEE International Conference on Pervasive Computing and Communications, pages 109-111, 2022.

 - TSSEARCH: Time Series Subsequence Search Library.
 (Duarte Folgado, Barandas Marília Fernandes, Margarida Antunes, Maria Lua Nunes, Hui Liu, Yale Hartmann, Tanja Schultz, Hugo Gamboa), In SoftwareX, volume 18, 2022.